Jagrati-choudhary/Warehouse-Inventory-Tracker/README.md

 # Warehouse-Inventory-Tracker

 # Overview
+Warehouse Inventory Tracker is a simple Java console application for managing inventory across multiple warehouses.
-A simple Java application to manage warehouse inventory.
-Add products, receive shipments, fulfill orders, and get low stock alerts.
-Inventory is saved in a CSV file.
+Users can add products, receive shipments, fulfill orders, and receive automatic low stock alerts.
+Each warehouse (A, B, or C) maintains its own separate inventory file in CSV format.

 # Features
+->Manage multiple warehouses (A, B, C)
-->Add products with quantity and reorder threshold ->Receive shipments and fulfill orders
+->Add products with quantity and reorder threshold ->Receive shipments and update stock levels
-->Low stock alerts using Observer pattern
-->Save and load inventory from CSV
+->Fulfill customer orders and adjust stock accordingly ->Automatic low stock alerts implemented using the Observer design pattern ->Save and load inventory data from CSV files for each warehouse

 # How to Run
 -->Compile: